Alexander Garcia

 | Secret | One-time random string | Encrypted JWT with Private Key (Public Key is exposed to Authorization Server) |

-In conclusion, both PKCE and Client Authentication Private Key JWT are effective methods for securing client credentials in OAuth 2.1.
-However, the method you choose will depend on the type of application you are building and the level of security you require.
+Both PKCE and Client Authentication Private Key JWT are effective methods for securing client credentials in OAuth 2.0.
+The method you choose depends on the type of application you're building and the threat model you're defending against.
+In many production systems, you'll end up implementing both — PKCE for your user-facing applications and Private Key JWT for your backend services.

-If you want to learn more about these topics, check out oauth.net, oauth.com, or IETF OAuth RFCs
+If you want to learn more about these topics, check out oauth.net, oauth.com, or the IETF OAuth RFCs.
+And if you're interested in how we implemented both of these at scale on VA.gov, check out my post on Five Years to Launch: The Sign-in Service Story.